spiral/docs/odm/uml.md

 # Exporting ODM schema to UML
-Due Spiral ODM based on principals of composition and aggreation it's schema can be easily exported into UML which can simplify project documentation and database analysis.
+Because Spiral's ODM is based on the principles of composition and aggreation, it's easy to export it's schema into UML, which simplifies the project documentation and analyzing the database.

-Let's try to build schema for given set of models:
+Let's build a schema for a given set of models:

 ```php
 class User extends Document